robdmc/consecution/README.md

 ```

 ### Filter
-Filtering is a simple as placing the push statement behind a conditional.
+Filtering is as simple as placing the push statement behind a conditional.
 All
 items that don't pass the conditional will not be pushed downstream, and thus
 silently dropped.
 ```python